Activiti/Activiti/docker/README.md

 To run using a standalone keycloak, download keycloak and run using the following from the keycloak bin directory - ./standalone.sh

 Rabbitmq can also be run standalone.
-If this is done then the hostnames referring to 'activiti-keycloak' and 'rabbitmq' need to be replaced with localhost as those are docker names.
+If this is done then the hostnames referring to 'activiti-keycloak' and 'rabbitmq' need to be replaced with localhost (or host file modified) as those are docker names.